-The dilemma: Your debt has a high interest rate and your savings account has a very low interest rate, leaving you with a net loss.
+The dilemma: Your debt has a high interest rate but your savings account has a very low interest rate, leaving you with a net loss.

-Consider this: If you have $500/month earmarked to pay down debt, use $250 of your available funds to pay down your highest-interest debt (most likely credit cards) then send the other half into an emergency account.
-Continue doing that until you pay off the card or loan, then go to the next highest-interest debt, and so on.
+Consider: If you have $500 a month earmarked to pay down debt, use $250 of your available funds toward your highest-interest debt (most likely credit cards), then send the other half into an emergency account.
+Continue doing that until you pay off the card or loan, then move on to the next highest-interest debt, and so on.

 2. A penny saved is a penny earned

-If you can put off spending money on large purchases (think wants versus needs) and reduce discretionary spending, you can start channeling that money into your emergency fund.
+If you can put off splurging on large purchases (think wants versus needs) and reduce discretionary spending, you can start channeling that money into your emergency fund.

 Also, become a smarter consumer.
-Consider making use of cash-back cards and rebates.
-Did you know that rebate sites will give you money back for shopping online at thousands of major sites?
-All you have to do is stop by the rebate site first.
-And most major credit card companies offer cards with a cash-back option on qualifying charges.
+Make a habit of using cash-back cards, promo codes and rebates from one of the many sites that give you money back for shopping at thousands of retailers, online and off.
+Typically all you have to do is go through the rebate site first—but these days many offer free browser extensions that do the discounting automatically as you shop.
+Also, most major credit card companies offer cards with a cash-back option on qualifying charges.
 Even a dollar saved here and there could add up to significant amounts over time.

-Just as you have bills that have to be paid at the same time every month—mortgage or rent, the utilities bills - consider getting into the habit of putting aside money for your emergency fund every month.
+Just as you have bills that have to be paid at the same time every month—mortgage or rent, utilities, loans—consider putting aside money for your emergency fund every month.
 If you think of your emergency fund as a bill to be paid each month, it could be easier to incorporate it into your budget and spending plan.

-It may sound counterintuitive but research shows3 that one of the best ways to become a better saver is to stop thinking about it; put your savings plan on auto-pilot.
-And with 24/7 online banking capabilities, you have the ability to set up automatic, recurring monthly transfers to your emergency fund.
-For example, if you get paid on the 15th of the month, set up a continuous monthly transfer for that day so that you never see the money in your checking account and won’t be tempted to spend it.
+It may sound counterintuitive, but research shows3 that one of the best ways to become a better saver is to stop thinking about it; put your savings plan on autopilot: with 24/7 online banking capabilities, you can set up automatic, recurring monthly transfers to your emergency fund.
+For example, if you get paid on the 15th of the month, set up a continuous monthly transfer for that day so that you never see the money in your checking account (and won’t be tempted to spend it).

-Beyond emergencies, this is also great way to bulk up any savings account, from your 401K to your vacation fund.
+Beyond emergencies, this is also great way to approach any savings account goal, from your workplace retirement plan to your vacation fund.